Win at invoicing with these checklists

 🗹 Customise your standard payment terms if necessary.
 If the customer has a poor credit score or they request a discount, you may want to shorten the payment term.
 For large jobs, you may want to invoice weekly or monthly rather than at the end of the job.

 🗹 Give customers less time to pay.
-About 40 percent of businesses now typically ask for payment within seven days*.
+Many businesses now typically ask for payment within seven days*.

 Eliminate avoidable delays